Andy2244/openwrt-extra/README.md

 ### Problems

 #### Visibility (share names are not visible)
-If you cant see your share in the Windows 10 explorer as a workgroup user, make sure the ```wsdd2``` package is installed and enabled.
+If you cant see your share in the Windows 10 explorer, make sure the ```wsdd2``` package is installed and enabled.

 **On Windows 10** check those services:
 * Start the ```Function Discovery Provider Host``` and ```Function Discovery Resource Publication``` services, and then set them to Automatic (Delayed Start).